 Smoked Duck Breast With Easy Cherry Orange Sauce

-Duck sometimes gets overlooked in the BBQ world in favor of big, powerful, rich meats like brisket – but, like lamb, lends itself really well to smokey flavors.
+Duck sometimes gets overlooked in the BBQ world.
+But I think it lends itself well to smokey flavors.

 In this recipe, I’ll show you how to make a perfect smoked duck breast, plus an easy cherry and orange reduction that cuts through the richness of the duck perfectly